BoDeKeersmaeker/tetris-ai/README.md

 # tetris-ai

 # Introduction
-Tetris looked like the perfect game to test a powerfull machine learning ai.
+Tetris looked like the perfect game to test a powerful machine learning ai.
 Because it is complex but not too complex and it has an ez to understand ruleset.
-The goal of this project is to test the vaibility of machine learning in a realy basic tertis game.
+The goal of this project is to test the viability of machine learning in a really basic Tetris game.

 # Design/implementation
 ## The making of my Tetris game